-I honestly feel like once people come out about living with anxiety and depression that there is some sort of negative label attached to them afterward.
-I say that because there’s so much stigma surrounding it that no one really cares to actually understand what anxiety and depression is.
+I honestly feel like once people come out about living with anxiety and depression there is some sort of negative label attached to them afterward.
+I say that because there’s so much stigma surrounding it that no one cares to actually understand what anxiety and depression are.

 In this post, I want to shine a light on some of the positive lessons I’ve learned from living with anxiety and depression.
-Because why not?
+Why not?

 Lately, I’ve been going through some things consisting of a lot of change and it has affected my anxiety tremendously.
 Spreading positivity about my mental health conditions shouldn’t be a problem at all.

-So I really hope this blog post inspires you.
+So I hope this blog post inspires you.

 1. Not everyone will understand anxiety and depression and that’s okay.